the dhp for teachers

 In 2015, the Digital Historian Project won the Government of Canada History Award for Innovative Programming.
 The DHP was also acknowledged in 2015 by the Ontario Ministry of Education as a 'model' Experiential Learning program and has been featured in the Community-Connected Experiential Learning Policy Framework (draft) Document.
 As such, the DHP is being recognized as an exemplary program which provides a full-throated Experiential Learning opportunity that promotes the 21st Century competencies expected of our learners.
 The DHP brings together students from three Upper Grand District School Board secondary schools each day to an entirely new learning environment - the Dufferin County Museum and Archives.

-The project vertically integrates the curricula of four senior level courses: Grade 12 Data Management, Grade 12 Canadian History, Grade 12 Interdisciplinary Studies, and Grade 11 Aboriginal Studies to engage students in deep archival research as they gather data to develop statistical analysis of history patterns with a focus on 20th Century Veterans in Canadian conflicts.
-There is a particular focus on digital literacy with all student course material and assignments integrated within a virtual learning environment (Desire 2 Learn).
+The project vertically integrates the curricula of four senior level courses: Grade 12 Canadian History, Grade 11 English, Grade 11 Interdisciplinary Studies and Grade 11 Indigenous Studies to engage students in deep archival research as they explore Canada's history with a focus on 20th Century Veterans.
+There is a particular focus on digital literacy with all student course material and assignments integrated within a virtual learning environment (Google apps for education).

 21st century citizenship

-Designed as a 'Math/History Hybrid', the DHP creates an innovative academic pathway for senior students who desire an experiential learning opportunity that marries deep learning through archival research/critical inquiry with statistical analysis skills.
+The DHP creates an innovative academic pathway for senior students who desire an experiential learning opportunity that marries deep learning through archival research/critical inquiry with analytical skills.
 Foremost in the design, is the emphasis on the student as an 'active citizen', who exemplifies the essential characteristics as defined in the 2015 Revised Canada and World Studies Senior Level document.

 Through the embrace of 21st Century Competencies, DHP learners are well-grounded in the '6 C's', with particular emphasis on Critical Inquiry/Collaboration and Creativity/Innovation.
 Acquisition of these competencies are not merely 'soft-skills', but are measurable and dynamic in the DHP as students utilize technology in meaningful ways to demonstrate their 'active citizenship'.
 As is suggested in 'Towards Defining 21st Century Competencies for Ontario'; "Technology is changing the shape of civic education in the 21st Century."
 Haste (2009) describes the 'bottom-up' rather than 'top-down' structure of ICT that allows an individual to become the 'agent' rather than merely the 'recipient' of or 'participant' in knowledge, democracy, and civic action.
 Haste defines civic education in the 21st century as "the capacity to manage diversity, ambiguity, and uncertainty, essential for being able to engage in democracy and social progress."
 In this regard, DHP students regularly design and execute a variety of authentic tasks.